 Publisher Rocket Review: Will This Help You Sell More Books?
-(2019)
+(2022)

 Depending on your area of writing, that can be difficult to find.
 But at least with Rocket’s information, you know what you’re going up against.

-Once you’ve found some good keywords, you can also use them in your subtitle and book description to better sell your books.
+Once you’ve create a good list of keywords, you can also use them in your subtitle and book description to better sell your books.

-Keep in mind is that the data you get is real, but it’s also subject to change as people search for different kinds of books over time.
+Keep in mind that the data you get is real, but it’s also subject to change as people search for different kinds of books over time.
 You may have to update your keywords periodically based on what people are searching.
-The good news, though, is that with Publisher Rocket, you can keep track of your keywords and make strategic decisions about when you should choose new ones.
+The good news, though, is that with Publisher Rocket, you can keep track of profitable keywords and make strategic decisions about when you should choose new ones.

 2. Category Search Feature

 Keywords are only one tool Amazon uses to put your book in front of readers.
-The categories you select for your book determine where your book ends up on Amazon’s website and which readers get recommended your book.
+The book categories you select determine where your book ends up on Amazon’s website and which readers get recommended your book.

 Categories are the genres and subgenres that you can place your book in on Amazon, and it’s important to categorize your book well.
 Readers trying to buy a new science fiction novel will be hard-pressed to find yours if it’s grouped with cozy mystery novels.